ruediger/help.github.com/_posts/2011-02-15-mac-set-up-git.markdown

 		<h4>User Specific Input</h4>
 		<pre class="terminal bootcamp">
-			<span class="codeline">$ echo '<em>username</em>'<span>Outputs the text in the quote marks.</span></span>
+			<span class="codeline">$ echo '<em>username</em>'<span>Outputs the text in the quotation marks.</span></span>
 		</pre>

-		<p>Areas of yellow text represent your own personal info, repos, etc. If it is part of an input ($) line, you should replace your it with your own info when you type it.
+		<p>Areas of yellow text represent your own personal info, repos, etc. If it is part of an input ($) line, you should replace it with your own info when you type it.
 If it is part of output text, it is just for your reference.
-It will automatically show your own info in Terminal</p>
+It will automatically show your own info in Terminal.</p>

 		<p><strong>Good to know</strong>: There will be times when you type code, hit return, and all you are given is another prompt.
 Some actions that you execute in Terminal don&rsquo;t have any output.
 Don&rsquo;t worry, if there is ever a problem with your code, Terminal will let you know.</p>